 If your sales trainer told you to stand up during calls, it’s for a good reason.
 Watch this TED Talk by Amy Cuddy on how body language shapes who we are.

 TL;DW–It turns out that you can dramatically increase your confidence simply by making yourself bigger.
-This is real science involving measurement of hormones like cortisol.
+This is real science involving the measurement of hormones like cortisol.

 Give it a shot before your next sales call or public speaking engagement (all hands meetings included!).